Twin Eastbourne English Centre

-We combine modern and traditional teaching methods to get the best result
+We combine modern teaching methods and a traditional setting to get the best result

-We offer a variety of English courses for adults, ranging from General English and Intensive English to Communication Skills, IELTS Exam Preparation, Parent and Junior to Group courses and One-to-one sessions.
+We offer a variety of English courses for adults, ranging from General English and Intensive English to Communication Skills, IELTS Exam Preparation, Parent and Junior to Group courses, Employability training, and One-to-one sessions.
 We understand that learning a language is more than just studying in a classroom.

 Our courses help prepare students for a future where they can use English on a daily basis.
 Our staff draw on their teaching knowledge to assist students of all nationalities.
 We use a communicative teaching method, helping to ensure that lessons are as engaging as possible.

 Over the years our adult courses have helped students to: